Breton Liberation Front: Trials and police intervention

 It was in 1969 that the police intervened, confiscating propaganda and weaponry.
 More than 60 people were arrested, those directly involved in previous attacks were given brief sentences, however within a few months many had been granted amnesty, or pardons, and released.
 Although created by young Bretons in the early 1960s, the FLB enjoyed popular support, evident during these arrests which revealed that members came from very diverse backgrounds: businessmen, housewives, students, farmers, and even clergy.

 Though most had favorable outcomes for the organization, trials bolstered the Breton "liberation" movement as the trials were perceived to be further suppressive action by the government.
 This period was also marked with a rise in the number of students enrolling in Breton language courses, as being able to speak Breton was seen as legitimizing one's position as a Breton militant.

 Notable leaders

+Yann Fouéré

 Yann was a prominent force in the Breton Liberation Front, so much so that he fled to Ireland 1948, seeking political asylum.
 He was an author, businessman and, in some ways politician.
 In 1999 he formed the "Party for the Organization of Free Brittany" which he led until 2004.

 Yann was involved in a "Pro-German witch Hunt" in 1944, where he was held in custody for a year.
 Upon escape, he was sheltered by fellow Nationalists in Wales.
 While hidden he was sentenced to life in prison and was forced out of Brittany and into the Republic of Ireland, where he secured citizenship.
 In 1955 he was given a retrial in France and came back, innocent, to form the "Movement for the Organization of Brittany."